AlekseyBuzmakov/FCAPS/README.md

 > $ mklink /D boost "path/to/boost" \# Windows

-Some boost libraries (regex, tread, system, filesystem) should be compiled:
+Some boost libraries (regex, thread, system, filesystem) should be compiled:
 * Go to boost folder and run

 > $ ./bootstrap.

-* Then build the all libraries
+* Then build all libraries

 > $ ./b2 release